 About the Agency

 Salary Information: The salary range listed above includes locality pay of 14.35%.
 The current starting hourly rate for this position is $15.13.
-In order to recruit and retain highly qualified employees at this location, TSA has also approved the payment of an annual pre-tax retention incentive of $14,000 paid out in quarterly lump-sum increments of $3,500 at pre-defined intervals.
+In order to recruit and retain highly qualified employees at this location, TSA has also approved the payment of a biweekly retention incentive.
+The retention incentive is based on 35% of basic pay.
 Indefinite continuation of the incentive payment is contingent upon approved funding.
-Employees must have a signed service agreement on file in order to receive the quarterly payouts.
+The current starting hourly rate for this position inclusive of retention is $20.42.

 Hiring: TSA may apply a gender-specific (male or female) hiring preference to fill TSO positions in order to meet security mission and same gender pat-down job-related requirements.
 At airport locations where it is necessary to apply the hiring preference, candidates of the needed gender will be provided preference in the scheduling of the computer based aptitude test, airport assessments, processing and selection.

 Do you desire to protect American interests and secure our Nation while building a meaningful and rewarding career?
 If so, the Department of Homeland Security (DHS) is calling.
 DHS components work collectively to prevent terrorism, secure borders, enforce and administer immigration laws, safeguard cyberspace and ensure resilience to disasters.
 The vitality and magnitude of this mission is achieved by a diverse workforce spanning hundreds of occupations.
 Make an impact; join DHS.